 Short-term Care Quality

-Moving on to our final area, this nursing home didn't perform very well in this area either.
-With a very poor grade of F in nursing, this is really as as uninspiring as it gets.
+Moving on to our final area, we gave this facility a grade of D for our nursing category.
+This is the facility's least impressive category rating.
 Our nursing rating includes several subcategories.
 The most heavily weighted variable is the amount of time nurses spent with patients.
-This facility offered a meager 0.3 hours of nursing care per patient each day.
+This facility offered a meager 0.4 hours of nursing care per patient each day.
 This is an alarmingly low total.
 Lastly, we also assessed some nursing quality-based metrics in determining our nursing ratings.
 This nursing home fared well when it comes to avoiding pressure ulcers and major falls.
 We consider these areas to be measures of the quality of nursing care.

 Rating Over Time